religions or governments rule.

 In some societies these social pressures may center on 'big families are good' or 'big families are bad' social admonitions.
 But social pressures can in some cases include much tougher measures such as contraceptive aids being banned or taxed - or being issued free or made compulsory.
 Of course not every individual will follow prevailing social pressures, but the majority generally will.
 Churches may even encourage their preachers to grow the church by making lots of their parishioners pregnant, and may be unconcerned if that is with parishioner wives or with parishioner children.
 Of course they will normally keep such a church policy secret and keep preachers names off birth certificates, but church rules may include banning preacher marriage and/or banning contraception.

-A government collusion with some church can often involve secrecy on the part of both.
+Various types of punishment measures can also be used by some churches and governments to enforce subjugation, and government collusion with some church can often involve secrecy on the part of both.
 Hence the Republic of Ireland government has in the past taken 'legal' action (and may still now) against residents claimed to have been baptised Catholic, while allowing its Catholic Church to keep all its baptism records secret.
 There are other governments undoubtedly acting on similar arrangements with other churches, often unconstitutionally.
+But it may be only a bigger or smaller part of church and government that goes evil, taking parishioners or citizens as subjects of no value.

 Whether religion or politics are dominant in a government, it will of course generally be the non-poor who control the chief social institutions and decide the prevailing social pressures - mainly as whatever they see as being in their own interests.
 And part of that may be controlling and exploiting a poor they think needs to be kept poor.
 However having a poor does not promote wealth growth, but instead chiefly encourages exploiter inefficiency that retards wealth growth.